mdaines/viz-js/README.md

 * `src: string`: the graph to render in DOT format
 * `options.format: string`: the output format to render (default is "dot")
 * `options.engine: string`: the engine to use for graph layout (default is "dot")
-* `options.yInvert: boolean`: invert y coordinates in output
+* `options.yInvert: boolean`: invert y coordinates in output (default is false)
-* `options.nop: number`: indicates to the neato layout engine that nodes have already been positioned.
+* `options.nop: number`: if 1 or greater, indicates to the neato layout engine that nodes have already been positioned (default is 0).
 With 1, performs adjustments to remove node-node overlaps.
 With 2 or greater, uses node positions and edge layouts as specified.

 Returns an object with the result of rendering: